api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 :::

-This guide will use the [nodary provider](https://nodary.io/) which has the same usage as the production quantum random number generator [providers](/reference/qrng/providers.html) but returns a pseudorandom number.
+This guide will use the
+[Nodary provider<ExternalLinkImage/>](https://nodary.io/) which has the same usage as the production quantum random number generator [providers](/reference/qrng/providers.html) but returns a pseudorandom number.